GenomicDataInfrastructure/oneplusmg-framework/pages/national-implementation.md

-{% include section-navigation-tiles-simple.html type="national-resources" %}
+{% include section-navigation-tiles-simple.html type="national-implementation" %}

 **We are still working on the content for this page.** If you are interested in adding to the page, then: